The “ACES” workshop is now called “The Business of Saving Lives”

-Animal lovers, shelter workers, and humanitarians from around the world have made the “pilgrimage” to Helen Woodward Animal Center in Rancho Santa Fe, California.
-They came to learn the Business of Saving Lives by attending HWAC’s free, three-day “Animal Center Education Services” (ACES) workshops.
+Animal lovers, animal welfare workers, and humanitarians from around the world have made the ‘pilgrimage’ to Helen Woodward Animal Center in Rancho Santa Fe, California to attend the Center’s free, three-day “The Business of Saving Lives” workshop since 2001.

-ACES students learn to increase adoptions and lower euthanasia.
+Students learn to increase adoptions and lower euthanasia.
 Members of Helen Woodward Animal Center ’s management team share tried-and-true techniques to help students improve their fundraising skills, education concepts, volunteer management, public relations, and marketing efforts.

-Interest in ACES workshops has come from as far away as Russia and New Zealand.
-In 2007 members of the ACES team traveled to Calgary, Alberta, Canada to present the world’s first, “Business of Saving Lives” conference for 250 animal welfare leaders from western Canada.
+Interest in the Center’s workshops has come from as far away as Russia and New Zealand.
+In 2007 members of the Center’s team traveled to Calgary, Alberta, Canada to present the world’s first, “The Business of Saving Lives” conference for 250 animal welfare leaders from western Canada.